Installing on CircleCI

 resource "aws_secretsmanager_secret_version" "runner_warming" {

-secret_id = module.aspect_workflows.runner_secret_ids["default-warming"]
+secret_id = module.aspect_workflows.runner_secret_ids["warming"]

-secret_string = "my-secret-for-default-warming"
+secret_string = "my-secret-for-warming"

 }

-values should be supplied using whatever mechanism you already use for managing secrets.
+The secret_string values should be supplied using whatever mechanism you already use for managing secrets.

 Configure the workflow

-resource "aws_secretsmanager_secret_version" "gh_rebase_token" {
+resource "aws_secretsmanager_secret_version" "gh_api_token" {

-secret_id = module.aspect-workflows.github_rebase_token_secret_id
+secret_id = module.aspect-workflows.github_token_secret_id

-secret_string = "my-rebase-token"
+secret_string = "my-github-token"

 }